SakshithBillava/Algorithm-API/README.md

 # Algorithm-API

-This is a Spring Boot-based API that provides implementations for common algorithms such as graph traversal (BFS), sorting (Quicksort), and searching (Binary Search).
+This Spring Boot-based API provides RESTful endpoints to showcase common algorithm implementations, offering developers a simple and efficient way to interact with well-known algorithms.
+The API includes implementations of fundamental algorithms used in computer science and software engineering, such as Graph Traversal (BFS), Sorting (QuickSort), and Searching (Binary Search).
+These algorithms are essential for solving various computational problems and are widely used in software development

 ## 🚀 Features
 - **Graph Traversal:** BFS (Breadth-First Search) for traversing graph data.